 Stream Restoration Work Day–Building LUNKER Structures, Driftless Area, Wisconsin

-Beaver Creek in Sparta, WI will be the recipient of lunker structures built during our work day on Saturday, June 23, from 9 a.m. to 2 p.m.
+Beaver Creek in Sparta, WI was the recipient of lunker structures built during our work day on Saturday, June 23, from 9 a.m. to 2 p.m.
 Volunteers were encouraged to plan some local fishing in the Driftless Area.
 To volunteer or for more information on this work day, contact Dave Carlson.

 Coldwater River Watershed Fall Macroinvertebrate Study, Alto, Michigan

 Oak Brook TU members will return to the Coldwater River near Alto, Michigan on October 13 to continue the four-year macroinvertebrate survey as part of a Michigan Clean Water Corps grant which commenced in 2014.
 The October study will take place from 9 a.m. to 2 p.m. with the meeting location in Freeport, Michigan.

 As with the past spring and fall surveys, audit teams will be formed, and each team will visit one of five sites along the Coldwater River or its major tributaries.
 Each site will be observed for any physical changes since the June audit.
 Then samples will be taken by volunteers using D-nets from the various habitat types within each site.
 Samples will be collected into large pails before each team returns to our base at Tyler Creek Country Club where we will identify and count everything collected.
 The Saturday morning activity is usually followed by a cookout and the opportunity to do some local fishing.
 Drive time from Chicago to the Tyler Creek Country Club is about 3.5 hours.